-Other Symbols
+Other Indicators

-- R Repeat Appears directly following letter or decimal grade.
-If a student repeats a course, the highest grade earned is used for computing credits attempted, credits earned and grade point average. - Appears at the end of a course title to indicate a course has been approved to repeat up to a maximum number of occurrences or credits.
+Repeat -Most courses are not repeatable for credit.
+If a student repeats a course, the highest grade earned is used for computing credits attempted, credits earned and grade point average.
+Repeats are noted as "Grading Basis: Repeated."

+Repeat for Credit - Some courses are approved to repeat up to a maximum number of occurrences or credits.
+Courses repeated for credit may be noted as "Authorized Repeat."